cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

      Figure: Mongo Windows install.
 Make sure to press ignore

-After the instalation of Mongo completes, you can leave the administrative shell.

 After the installation completes, in a Linux/MacOS environment, confirm the MongoDB installation path was added to the ``.bash_*`` file.
 This should have already been done automatically if the ``cms admin mongo install`` command